 In 2009, Dayraut finally became the champion for the first time, starting the period of his domination.
 Prost interrupted his reign with one more title in 2012, driving Dacia.
 Until 2015, Dayraut collected six championship titles and 54 wins, most of all drivers.

 Four championship titles for Jean-Baptiste Dubourg

 After winning his last two titles with Mini, Dayraut had a problematic season with new Mazda 3, finishing only sixth in the points in 2016.
 The new champion was Jean-Baptiste Dubourg, who was driving the Renault Clio.
 The podium was completed by Franck Lagorce and Benjamin Riviere.
 The positions four and five were taken by DTM driver Adrien Tambay and former F1 driver Olivier Panis.
 World rallycross star Toomas Heikkinen also participated full season with Mazda 3, finishing seventh in the points.

-Jean-Baptiste Dubourg continued his domination in the series and won two more championship titles in 2017 and 2018.
-Many famous racers participated in the series occasionally or on a full-time schedule, like Romaim Grosjean, Benoit Treluyer, Olivier Panis and his son Aurelien, Nico Prost, Andreas Bakkerud, Nathanael Berthon, Timo Scheider etc.
+Jean-Baptiste Dubourg continued his domination in the series and won three more championship titles from 2017 to 2019.
+Many famous racers participated in the series occasionally or on a full-time schedule, like Sebastien Loeb, Romain Grosjean, Benoit Treluyer, Olivier Panis and his son Aurelien, Nico Prost, Andreas Bakkerud, Nathanael Berthon, Timo Scheider etc.

 Poweful cars with 3.0-litre V6 engines